ChuliangYang/ShareAndSeek/README.md

 # Share and seek

-This app can help you find you need,if you find a nice restaurant and want to share it with others,you can upload it as a service,then other people will see it.You can also leave your rating ,comments and photos here as a feedback.And if you want to seek a good place like bars or café，you can find them here.You can sort the results by your preference and make a wise decision.

-If you are enthusiastic and want to offer some unprofitable help like hitchhiking , you can do it here.And you can also post your troubles that you can't deal with,and see if some one can help you.
-I believe that helping makes a better life,so it motivates me to develop this app :)
+This application serves as a platform to discover and share local establishments such as restaurants, bars, and cafes.
+Users can contribute by uploading their favorite spots, providing ratings, comments, and photos as feedback for others to explore.
+The app enables users to filter and sort results according to their preferences, assisting in making informed decisions on where to dine or socialize.

+Additionally, the app fosters a community-driven approach by allowing users to offer non-profit assistance, such as hitchhiking, or seek help with various challenges.
+This project was inspired by the belief that helping one another cultivates a better life, motivating the development of this unique and beneficial application. :)

 <a href='https://play.google.com/store/apps/details?id=com.me.cl.capstoneproject'><img alt='Get it on Google Play'  height="80" src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>
 ## Feature